 Finishing vs Improving

 Most other programs only track improvement.
 There's no mention of finishing and little mention of time.
 This is a critical oversight.
-First, why would a product settle for "improvement" when complete mastery can be obtained in a matter of hours--absolutely free if necessary?
+First, why would a product settle for "improvement" when complete mastery can be obtained in a matter of hours?
 As an educational community we need to raise our standards so that we genuinely demand fluency, rather than improvement.

 It's About Time